 Because of this, self-service tools have shorter lead times, leading to quicker business decisions.
 But, the data isn’t governed.

 Enterprise BI platforms, along with your IT department, provide thorough data governance.
 The platforms themselves maintain a high level of security and can help test your data for accuracy.
 This eliminates any duplicate data sets and other forms of bad data.
 Self-service tools can be better for on-the-fly decision making.
-For long-term, accurate planning, enterprise BI software is better.
+For long-term, accurate planning, enterprise business intelligence tools are better.

-What are the Best Enterprise BI Software Solutions?
+What are the Best Enterprise Business Intelligence Tools?

 Only a select few business intelligence tools can be classified as an enterprise BI solution.
 These are the best of the best — the vendors that cater to the needs of large enterprises looking to leverage its data more effectively and gain powerful decision-making insights.